Break-Through-Tech/Sports-Analytics-1A-assessing-football-stadium-attendance-and-experience/Challenge-Project-Overview.md

 **Background Reading:**
 - Attendance and Experience shape team business strategies: https://www.sportsbusinessjournal.com/Articles/2024/08/12/business-of-football/
-- Understand how qualitative fan experience data influences attendance: https://www.reddit.com/r/NFLv2/comments/1u6fwgo/how_often_do_you_go_to_nfl_games_in_person/
+- Understand how qualitative fan experience (data) and factors outside of price, team performance, weather, etc. influences attendance: https://www.reddit.com/r/NFLv2/comments/1u6fwgo/how_often_do_you_go_to_nfl_games_in_person/

 **Technical Tutorials:**
 - N/A[e.g., Link to a free tutorial on the ML technique(s) involved]